chipweinberger/flutter_blue_plus/README.md

 Use [flutter_blue_plus_windows](https://pub.dev/packages/flutter_blue_plus_windows) if you need Windows support.

 It is maintained by @chan150.
+Eventually the goal is to merge.

 ## Linus & Web Support